Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Discussion

-Somewhat surprisingly, average differences between group types scaled well for increases in task instance complexity, with just a few notable exceptions.
-In particular, as signal instance complexity increased, ad hoc pairs slowed down $10$\% less than nominal pairs.
-In other words, collaborative solving helped the slower individual reduce completion time increasingly more.
-Increases in noise instance complexity might have the opposite effect, but more research is required.
-The reported changes in cognitive load may give us more clues.
-In the sample of the study we observed the odds of high cognitive load in pair members to increase alongside accumulated noise instance complexity, i.\,e., by $15$\% for differences as small as $27$\%.
-Since nominal pairs seemed less affected, the ad hoc pair's strength, its coordination and exchange of information, may also become its weakness when noise instance complexity is high.
-While the underlying causes are generally consistent between group types, such as edge crossings and graph density, in ad hoc pairs these manifest in increasingly difficult coordination and loss of common ground.
+To investigate the differences for different degrees of perceivable complexity, we introduced the concept of task instance complexity~(\textbf{H3}).
+Somewhat surprisingly to us, the differences between group types scaled well with task instance complexity.
+This may indicate that high complexity is required for certain synergistic effects to emerge.
+Still, we observed two exceptions where synergistic effects did emerge.
+Ad hoc pairs slowed down $10$\% less than nominal pairs as signal complexity increased.
+Collaborating hence helped the slower individual reduce completion time increasingly more.
+Increases in noise complexity might have the opposite effect, but more research is needed.
+The changes in CW may give us more clues~(\textbf{{ RQ}{ 3}}).
+In the sample, the odds of high CW for ad hoc pair members increased with accumulated noise complexity~(\textbf{O1}).
+The ad hoc pair's strength, its exchange of information, may become its weakness when noise complexity is high.
+While the underlying causes were mostly consistent across group types, such as edge crossings and graph density, in ad hoc pairs these may manifest in increasingly difficult coordination and loss of common ground.
+These findings could therefore be relevant to group decision-making in MR and have applications for the analysis of networks in MR, such as the power grid of a city~\cite{joos2025enmrgy}.

-Visuospatial mixed reality as such cannot improve collaboration alone, that is to yield higher collective intelligence than aggregate groups~\cite{kameda2022information} like nominal pairs.
-Our results therefore serve to quantify collaboration and should not be viewed as a verdict against collaboration.